lambdadeltadot/cache-i-data/README.md

 EntryData.prototype.isExpired()
 ```

-Checks if this data already expired.
+Checks if this data is already expired.

-- **Returns** `{boolean}`: true if expiration date already past now, otherwise false, also return false if expiration is null
+- **Returns** `{boolean}`: true if expiration date already past now, otherwise false, always return false if expiration is null

 ```js
 if (data.isExpired()) {